m-lab/mlab-vis-client/README.md

 Deploying to either staging or production requires the [Google Cloud SDK](https://cloud.google.com/sdk/) to be installed on your development system, and your preferred Google account must be given rights to push to both projects.

 ### Deploying Code to GAE

+Deploying assumes that you have already built the files for the respective environment!

 To deploy the site to GAE, call: